Nikolaos-Gkionis/suppliers-design-history/docs/histories/guarantee.md

 #### A D.R.Y (A Do not Repeat Yourself)

 The code required to add and remove guarantees from the declaration.
 This code builds an array and indexes the guarantee, every time the user adds another guarantee, the maximum is set to nine.
-This code will be made part of every other add another pattern required through the prototype in the Routes, Transport, House Consignements and so on.
+This code will be made part of every other add another pattern required through the prototype in the Routes, Transport, House Consignments and so on.

 ```js
 router.get("/:index/remove-guarantee", function (req, res) {